 The first discussion focused on the issues livestock producers face.
 It featured a cattle rancher, hog producer and poultry farmer.
 The next discussion explored fresh produce and the impacts on fruit and vegetable producers.
 From a farmer who had to plow under lettuce because restaurants had closed to a lack of labor to harvest cherries, fruit and vegetable farmers face significant challenges.
 We brought the voices of a vegetable producer, cherry and apple producer and a family who grows onions and green chiles.
 The series also featured the impacts the dairy community endured, with three producers sharing their insight.
 And, as the work and school from home challenged rural families with little or no access to internet, we also explored the need for further investments in rural broadband and healthcare.

-Food supply chain problems have left farmers and ranchers with produce and animals on the farm and no where to sell them.
-It also has left some grocery stores without enough to sell.
-To help policymakers and the media understand these challenges and their impact on farms across the country, Farm Credit has hosted a series of events: From the Farm Gate.
+Lastly, the food supply chain problems last year left farmers and ranchers with produce and animals on the farm and nowhere to sell them.
+It also left some grocery stores without enough to sell.
+The last discussion addressed some of the farm to table issues our director-to-consumer operators endured.